Abdulrehman786302/Cell-Phone-detection-in-restricted-areas/README.md

 Four different folders are attached, in which the m files of different classifer train and then used for predition as well.
 HOG with SVM,KNN,Decision Tree, And SURF, with bagOFfeatures.

+For more information see, the publication_final.pdf attacted !!